Meet the Book

 About the Author

-Roger and his wife live in a bucolic setting in southeastern Wisconsin, where he makes a habit of Friday night fish fry (and she searches for vegetarian options).
+Roger and his wife live in the Lake Country of southeastern Wisconsin, where he makes a habit of Friday night fish fry and she goes for vegetarian options.